elstr/GraphQL-Examples/README.md

 1. Start in `/initial/index.js`
 2. How to work with collections `/initial/video-collection.js`
-3. Check how to use graphql and express and write a schema with js `express/js-graphql-schema.js`
+3. Check how to use graphql and express `express/use-express-graphql.js`
+4. How to write a schema with js `express/js-graphql-schema.js`
-4. Query videos by specific ID using `args` in `express/query-by-id.js`
+5. Query videos by specific ID using `args` in `express/query-by-id.js`
-5. How to define required args with `GraphQLNonNull` in `express/non-null.js`
+6. How to define required args with `GraphQLNonNull` in `express/non-null.js`
-6. Return a collection of videos with `GraphQLList` in ``express/resolve-all-videos.js`
+7. Return a collection of videos with `GraphQLList` in ``express/resolve-all-videos.js`
-7. Mutations!
+8. Mutations!
 Add a new video to the collection `mutations/mutation.js`
-8. Input types, organize args in mutations: `mutations/input-type.js`
+9. Input types, organize args in mutations: `mutations/input-type.js`